 sismember

-returns true when the value exists in the set otherwise false.
+returns true when the value exists in the set; otherwise, it returns false.

 Lockr.sadd('bond', 'Daniel');